jsedlak/njttcup-rules/rules.md

 1. The NJBA will support five (5) year age groups for both Men and Women Masters.
 To qualify for a State Championship award, riders are required to race either their age group or Open (senior).
 2. If registration for any one age group does not meet a minimum of three (3) riders, that specific age group will be combined with the next younger age group for the purposes of designating a state champion.
 This rule may be waived for one or more age groups at the discretion of the NJBA Board with notification to riders prior to the event.
-3. Due to USAC's regulations regarding State Championships, there is no Category 4/5 State Championship field at the NJITT.
-For the purpose of TT CUP points, cat 4/5 riders will be permitted to ride in Open (senior) or their appropriate master’s age group.
-To determine TT CUP points, ALL cat 4/5 riders participating in the State Championship race regardless of group raced will be listed by time and CUP points assigned from that inclusive list of cat 4/5 racers.
+3. Due to USAC's regulations regarding State Championships, the provided categories do not match those of the NJ Time Trial Cup Series.
+For "Aero" categories, all riders are permitted to race in a State Championship category of their choosing and be scored in the NJ Time Trial Cup Series category they have already been awarded points.
+Should the State Championship be the rider's first race, they will be scored in the matching NJ Time Trial Cup Series category, or in the appropriate Open Aero category based on their license (TT Cat 4/5 or TT Cat 1/2/3/4/5).

 ## 4.7 Non-Aero / Eddy State Championship

-The EDDY is a non-standard, non- USA Cycling championship held by the NJBA to benefit our racers.
+The EDDY is a non-standard, non-USA Cycling championship held by the NJBA to benefit our racers.
 The Eddy will be conducted utilizing the NJBA TT CUP non-aero rules with age groups at the discretion of both the NJBA and the EDDY promoter.

 ### 4.8 Tie Breaker at Season End

 At season-end, in the event there are riders in the same Cup classification with the same number of total points, then ties are broken by totaling the number of 1st place finishes, then 2nd place finishes, then 3rd place finishes, etc. until a clear winner is established.
-This will apply to all categories in the NJ Time Trial Cup.
+This will apply to all categories in the NJ Time Trial Cup Series.

 ## 4.9 Mandatory Dropped Race or Races